 Inspect Ducts & Seal Leaks

-If you find any signs of damage or deterioration, seal up those areas to help ensure heated air won’t escape your HVAC system as it travels through the ductwork.
-Ensuring your air ducts are well-sealed can also help improve your indoor air quality since leaky ducts can allow a lot of unnecessary dust and debris to enter your HVAC system.
+If you find any signs of damage or deterioration, seal up those areas to help ensure heated air won't escape your HVAC system as it travels through the ductwork.
+Ensuring your air ducts are well-sealed can also help improve indoor air quality since leaky ducts can allow a lot of unnecessary dust and debris to enter your HVAC system.

-Open Vents and Clear Obstructions
+Open Vents & Clear Obstructions

-If you have any furniture or other objects near your vents, be sure to move those things out of the way to improve airflow throughout your house.
+If you have any furniture or other objects near your vents, move those things out of the way to improve airflow throughout your house.
 Ideally, you should have six to 10 inches of clearance around your vents for optimal airflow.
 Keeping that area clean will also help reduce your risk of furnace-related fires.

 Schedule Air Duct Cleaning